CalebFenton/CalebFenton.github.io/source/_posts/how-does-dalvik-handle-this-registers.md

 .end method
 ```

+For more information on how to convert Java to Smali, check out: [Understanding Dalvik Static Fields 1 of 2](https://calebfenton.github.io/2016/07/31/understanding_dalvik_static_fields_1_of_2/) and [Building with and Detecting Android's Jack Compiler](https://calebfenton.github.io/2016/12/01/building-with-and-detecting-jack/).

-Do your decompilations look different?
-It may be because mine was generated using `baksmali --use-locals` which separates the registers into registers used within the method body (locals) and those passed as parameters.
-Local registers are named `v0`, `v1`, `v2`, and so on and the parameters are named `p0`, `p1`, etc.
+*PROTIP:* If your decompilation looks different than mine, it may be because mine was generated using `baksmali --use-locals` which separates the registers into those registers used within the method body (locals) and those passed as parameters.
+Local registers are named `v0`, `v1`, `v2`, and so on and the parameters are named `p0`, `p1`, etc. I always use `--use-locals` because it makes it a bit easier to visually distinguish between local method registers and method arguments.

 The default behavior is to name all registers based on how they're actually laid out by Dalvik: `r0`, `r1`, `r2` and so on, regardless of if they're local or parameters.
 To clarify, a method like this:

 ```smali
 public example(JI)V
     .registers 3